jstrait/wavefile/README.markdown

 A pure Ruby gem for reading and writing sound files in Wave format (*.wav).

-# Current Status
+# Current Status (as of July 1, 2011)

-The most recent release is 0.3.0.
-Work is under way on 0.4.0, which will be akin to a rewrite.
-It will not be backward compatible with the previous API (and in general this should be the expectation until version 1.0).
+The most recent release is v0.3.0.
+Work is in progress on v0.4.0, which is effectively a rewrite.
+It will not be backward compatible with the previous API (and in general, this should be the expectation until version 1.0).

-The primary difference coming in 0.4.0 is that the API will be buffer based, instead of load-everything-into-memory-at-once based.
-Although the latter approach is simpler for smaller files, it's not practical for large files (and Wave files are typically pretty large).
-This version will not focus on new features, although some improvements might come for free.
-(For example, the ability to effectively work with large files).
+All of the main pieces are in place for v0.4.0, and the API is largely complete.
+Although there will still probably be changes on the edges, the core API should be in place.

+Current work is primarily focused on stabilization, testing with different wave files, and adding documentation.

+# Why Is v0.4.0 A Rewrite?

+As discovered from using this gem in projects like [BEATS](http://beatsdrummachine.com), the API for previous versions is fundamentally flawed.
+It requires the entire wave file to be loaded into memory, and all operations (such as changing the bits per sample) occur on the entire wave file at once.
+This is terrible for performance for anything bigger than a short file.
+The old API also doesn't support incrementally appending sample data to a file.
+This requires client programs to use giant arrays to store the entire sample data, which is again terrible for performance, and places a practical bound on what this gem can be used for.

+Starting in v0.4.0, the API will be buffer based, instead of load-everything-into-memory-at-once based.
+From the experience of writing some example programs using it, this is a huge improvement.

+The new API is better for more than just performance reasons.
+For example, it's now really simple to read data out of a file in a format other than it's internal format.
+For example, if you are working with several files and need them to all be in the same format, it's easy to do that.
+Another nicety is automatic file management just like the File object.
+For example, it's easy to continually read the sample data from a file, passing each buffer to a block, and have the file automatically close when there is no more left.

+# Usage Instructions for v0.3.0

-The notes below cover 0.3.0; 0.4.0 will be different.
+The notes below cover v0.3.0; v0.4.0 will be different.

 # Installation

 First, install the WaveFile gem from rubygems.org:

-    sudo gem install wavefile
+    gem install wavefile

 ...and include it in your Ruby program: